-Where an employment contract does not include a termination clause specifying termination payments, a court will assess damages which an employee sustains in the event of a breach of an indefinite hire (e.g. non-term), employment contract with reference to the court's opinion as to what constitutes a reasonable term of notice or pay in lieu of notice.
-At common law notice or pay in lieu of notice is usually assessed with reference to:
+Where an employment contract does not include a termination clause specifying termination payments, a court will assess damages which an employee sustains in the event of a breach of contract.
+In an ongoing, indefinite hire (e.g., non-term), employment contract the payment will rely on the court's opinion as to what constitutes a reasonable term of notice or pay in lieu of notice.
+Common law notice or pay in lieu of notice is usually assessed with reference to: